kemiashaju/wireframing/README.md

 ## Conclusion
 Wireframing bridges the gap between ideas and the final design.
 It transforms concepts into structured, functional layouts that guide the entire design and development process.
 From improving collaboration to ensuring usability, wireframes are an indispensable part of building successful digital products.

+## Real-World Scenario: Wireframing in Action

+### Scenario Overview
+A design team working on a **mobile banking application** created early wireframes to outline the user flow for the “Transfer Funds” feature.
+During review sessions, the team noticed that users would have to navigate through **four separate screens** just to complete a simple transaction.

+### Identified Usability Issue
+The wireframes revealed that the process was **too long and confusing**, increasing the likelihood that users might abandon the transaction midway.
+Test users also found it difficult to locate the “Confirm Transfer” button since it was positioned on a different screen from the account summary.

+### How It Was Resolved
+By reworking the wireframe, the design team combined certain steps and added a **progress indicator** to guide users through the process.
+The “Confirm Transfer” button was moved to the final summary screen, allowing users to review all details before submission.
+These changes were made directly in Figma before any development began.

+### Impact on the Final Product
+When the application was launched, user testing showed a **30% faster transaction time** and significantly **fewer user errors**.
+The updated flow made the app more intuitive and efficient, improving overall satisfaction.

+---

+## Conclusion
+Wireframing bridges the gap between ideas and the final design.
+It transforms concepts into structured, functional layouts that guide the entire design and development process.
+By identifying usability issues early, fostering collaboration, and providing a clear blueprint for development, **wireframing ensures that the final product is both user-friendly and aligned with project goals**.